jesseloudon/jesseloudon.github.io/_posts/2020-05-18-Cloud Governance with Azure Policy Part 2.markdown

 If you have any ideas, feature requests, or find any bugs with the Azure Policy extension you can email authorpolicy@microsoft.com

-In Part 3 of this series I’ll walkthrough managing the Azure Policy Lifecycle.
+In Part 3 (WIP) of this series I’ll walkthrough managing the Azure Policy Lifecycle.

 Cheers,